 Walk into Scooter’s and disregard the hot dogs, Italian ice and anything else that doesn’t contain the words frozen and custard.
 Order a Boston shake, and quiver in awe as the towering milkshake topped with hot fudge and whipped cream is handed over.
 As you taste how dense, thick, buttery and rich the custard is, you’ll soon be on your way to a full stomach and an ice-cream headache.
 And it’ll be worth it.

-When Ohio-based Jeni's moved into Southport Corridor it immediately upped Chicago's ice cream scene.
+When Ohio-based Jeni's moved to Chicago, it immediately upped the city's ice cream scene.
 Sweet corn ice cream with black raspberry swirls?
 It's got that.
-The richest, darkest chocolate ice cream you'll ever have?
+The richest, darkest chocolate ice cream you'll ever taste?
 It's got that, too.
 When you factor in toppings like salted caramel sauce, the decision about what to order is that much harder.
 Luckily, Jeni's workers will provide you with as many samples as you want.

 After peddling her gelato all over town to the city's best chefs and markets, Jessica Oloroso found a fitting home for her first storefront in Ukrainian Village.
 There, she lures folks with boundary-pushing scoops of gelato such as avocado-cinnamon and sesame-fig-chocolate chip.
 The mish-mash of tattooed bike-peddlers and stroller-pushing locals tends to sample plenty before settling, giving you more time to decide between a simple cup or a cone with a refreshing iced Turkish coffee on the side.
-Also check out Black Dog's Roscoe Village location.
+Also check out Black Dog's three other locations.

 Sweet Occasions fans can stop their mourning: The ice-cream slinger that took over this space is practically identical to the previous tenant—only upgraded.
 The walls are decked out in grays and dark blues, and the food menu now includes hot panini, crêpes and waffles.
 Most important, the ice cream is the same (Chocolate Shoppe from Madison, Wisconsin).
 The scoops are now offered in over-the-top sundaes, but save the cash and the sugar overload—this ice cream holds up well enough on its own.